-- ♠Note 11.3.
+- Note 11.3.
 What we want to assert in this book may be the following: - (#) everything (except "there is some thing faster than light") can not be described paradoxically in terms of quantum language

-11.7 Hardy's paradox
+11.7 Hardy's paradox: total probabilty is less than 1

-In this section, we shall introduce the Hardy's paradox (cf. ref.[16]) in terms of quantum language.
+In this section, we shall introduce the Hardy's paradox (cf. ref.[17]) in terms of quantum language.